 The most recent Households Below Average Income (HBAI) government statistics for 2016-17 show an increase in child poverty rates (after housing costs).
 However the HBAI series have never included poverty gap data: for households below the poverty line, the average of how far their incomes are from the poverty threshold.

 But poverty gaps are important, because they tell us about likely levels of hardship for those living below the poverty line.
 Poverty rates may be falling when poverty gaps are rising and vice versa.
-We have looked at trends in the poverty gaps for families with children from 2007/8 to 2016/17 in this new analysis.
+We have looked at trends in the poverty gaps for families with children from 2007/8 to 2016/17.